Aliases for ZFP36 Gene

 External Ids for ZFP36 Gene

 GeneCards Summary for ZFP36 Gene

 ZFP36 (ZFP36 Ring Finger Protein) is a Protein Coding gene.
-Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and HTLV-I infection.
-GO annotations related to this gene include poly(A) RNA binding and enzyme binding.
+Diseases associated with ZFP36 include Cervical Non-Keratinizing Squamous Cell Carcinoma and Breast Cancer.
+Among its related pathways are Preimplantation Embryo and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include enzyme binding.
 An important paralog of this gene is ZFP36L2.

 (Microbial infection) Negatively regulates HTLV-1 TAX-dependent transactivation of viral long terminal repeat (LTR) promoter.